 Preparing the Base of Your Containers

-Once your containers have arrived on site, use a crane and hoist them up into the air one by one.
-Once the container is in the air the underneath of it needs cleaning and insulating.
-Sand blast the underside of the container to clean it up and spray at least 1” of closed cell polyurethane foam to insulate the container.
+Sand blast the underside of the container to clean it up and spray at least 1” of closed cell polyurethane foam to insulate it.

 Siting Your Containers

 If your foundation is accessible to the truck delivering your containers, consider that a plus.
 Assuming the containers are being transported on a tilt flatbed trailer, the driver can back up to the foundation and let the container slide of the trailer onto the foundation.
 This is by far the cheapest and easiest method.

 Note: whichever method you opted for make sure to put polyethylene damp proof membrane in-between the foundation pads and the shipping container.

 Connecting Your Containers

 Now your containers have been sited, it’s time to connect them to the foundation and to each other.

 Most of the time you can site the container on the foundation and the containers weight alone is more than enough to hold it in place.
 If you’d like added security, you can place a steel plate, for each corner of the container, on top of the concrete before it sets.
 Then you can weld your container to the plates for additional strength.